 - The show interface command display does not mention the fact that the interface counters have never been cleared if they have not been, but it does mention when they were cleared if they have been.
 [CSCdi02882] - It is possible for use of the show host command while the host-name cache is being updated to result in system reloads.
 The show host command should be used with care.
-[CSCdi02918] - The maximum number of "middle" buffers that can be allocated in an IGS is lower than the number many applications require to operate comfortably.
-[CSCdi02961] - The clear line command has no effect on lines configured for SLIP.
+[CSCdi02918] - The clear line command has no effect on lines configured for SLIP.
 [CSCdi03372]